 -- Ryan Helsley, via St. Louis Post-Dispatch

 The Braves responded by saying they would not give out foam tomahawks to each seat for Game 5 and basically said they'd keep playing the Tomahawk Chop chant's music except when Helsley was in the game.

 "Out of respect for the concerns expressed by Mr. Helsley, we will take several efforts to reduce the Tomahawk Chop during our in-ballpark presentation today.
 Among other things, these steps include not distributing foam tomahawks to each seat and not playing the accompanying music or using Chop-related graphics when Mr. Helsley is in the game.
 As stated earlier, we will continue to evaluate how we activate elements of our brand, as well as the overall in-game experience.
 We look forward to a continued dialogue with those in the Native American community after the postseason concludes."

-Right, because there’s no way he can hear or see anything when he’s sitting in the bullpen.
-Oh, and it’s not like zero American Indians are watching a nationally-televised playoff baseball game.
+Right, because there's no way he could hear or see anything when he was sitting in the bullpen.
+Oh, and it's not like zero American Indians were watching a nationally-televised playoff baseball game.

 Atlanta Braves fans, being Atlanta Braves fans, said screw it and started the chant without the music after the second pitch of the game.